MKHDatascientist/ScalableML/README.md

-# ScalableML
-Scalable Machine Learning Project - Lab1
+# Scalable Machine Learning Project - Lab1

 Maryam Kheirkhahzadeh, markhe@kth.se
 December 2022

 Subject

 Prediction survived or not survived for the titanic data set.
 In this project we create a feature group on hopsworks and then using a training application we will have a model on hopsworks.
 We use huggingface.co to connect to hopsworks.ai and predict an arbitrary record.

 Data set

 I have used the data set from this link: https://raw.githubusercontent.com/ID2223KTH/id2223kth.github.io/master/assignments/lab1/titanic.csv

 Data cleaning

 I have done this part using Google colab.
 Then I have used the cleaned dataset in titanic-feature-pipeline.py.
 I have cleaned the data by replacing male and female with 0 and 1 respectively, replacing nan values in pclass column with mean of the column and some other tasks.

 Uploading images